 Homemade Essential Oil Dish Soap—Simple Quality

-The soap you make has the antiviral, antibacterial and anti-fungal properties of Marseille’s Remedy oil, which combines lemon, eucalyptus, rosemary, and cinnamon bark essential oils to create a clean-smelling, effective blend that has been used for centuries.
+The soap you make has the properties of Marseille’s Remedy oil, which combines lemon, eucalyptus, rosemary, and cinnamon bark essential oils to create a clean-smelling, effective blend that has been used for centuries.

 Ways to Use Your Dish Soap